 If that sounds familiar, that’s because it is synonymous with “ordinary care.”
 It hasn’t been until recent years that due diligence has become common jargon in business contexts, specifically the research a company performs before engaging in a financial transaction.

 An informed decision is the best decision.
-Due diligence adds value by evaluating the benefits, costs, and risks associated with an upcoming decision.
+Due diligence data room adds value by evaluating the benefits, costs, and risks associated with an upcoming decision.

 Due diligence requires access to highly confidential information from multiple parties.
 Before technology advances, companies wouldn’t let their confidential information leave the property.
 This required all interested parties to travel to the company.
 Now, with cloud technology, all data is uploaded into the cloud, where teams have access to it.

 Cloud storage has made due diligence more safe, efficient, and affordable.
-Some software, like DealRoom, combine diligence management and a VDR into one integrated and platform.Teams have the ability to set permissions, securely share documents, and communicate.
+Some software, like DealRoom, combine due diligence software and a virtual online data room into one integrated and platform.Teams have the ability to set permissions, securely share documents, and communicate.
 Instead of the due diligence process being physical and expensive, it is now happening electronically, in an efficient and cost effective way.